chase-seibert/old-blog/_posts/2015-02-10-one-on-ones.md

 Is there some asshole that's bothering you?
 Maybe I can help.

+## Who are your best friends at work?

+For some people, work friend ships are critical.

+## Who are the top people outside the company who you want to work with again?

+We should try to hire them.

 ## What features would you add?

 Are you thinking about the long-term future of the software?
 I care about what you think!